 By now she was working as a clapper loader or focus puller on short films, music videos and a multitude of TV dramas.
 By the early 90s Gunn had begun commanding the camera on a run of productions short and long — including the 70-minute Sheilas: 28 years On, early Harold (The Map Reader) Brodie feature Reality Show, and a personal favourite, her award-winning video for The 3D’s 'Outer Space'.

 In 1993 Merata Mita called on Gunn to help film documentary The Shooting of Dominick Kaiwhata.
-The following year she was director of photography on the feature-length Gravity and Grace, directed by experimental artist Chris Kraus.
+The following year she was director of photography on the feature-length Gravity and Grace, directed by American Chris Kraus, who partly grew up in New Zealand.
 Shot in Auckland and New York, the film explores ideas of faith and parallel lives.
 Gunn also values having worked with several women artists who sadly passed away early in their creative lives: Shirley Grace (doco To Erin’s Exiled Daughters) Sally Smith (Timetrap), and artist Sharon Alston.

 Gunn’s CV of short films also includes a number made with director Simon Marler.
 In 2007 she and Marler joined musician Karen Browne and many Northland locals to make doco Restoring the Mauri of Lake Omapere.
 The 70 minute labour of love chronicles efforts to repair a Northland lake — a taonga to Ngāpuhi people — which had been made toxic by pollution.
 Gunn was both director of photography, and co-produced; as she writes here, the film made her look at life with new eyes.
 Lake Omapere won best film at the 2008 Wairoa Māori Film Festival.